haleykwok/Website_Hugo_Academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Trustworthy AI
+  - Optimization
-  - Machine Learning
+  - Statistical Machine Learning
-  - Data Analytics
-  - Software Engineering
+  - LLMs

 # Education to show in About widget
 education: